9 Facts About Current HIV Treatment

 1. Nearly 40,000 people still get HIV every year in the US

 Unprotected sex is still the most common way to get HIV, followed by sharing injection drug equipment.
 But it is easy to protect against HIV.
 Use condoms correctly every time you have sex.
 Don’t inject drugs.
 If you do, use only clean needles and equipment and don’t share your equipment with others.
-Ask your doctor about taking Truvada to further reduce your risk of getting HIV.3, 4
+Ask your doctor about taking Truvada to further reduce your risk of getting HIV.1, 2

-2. HIV doesn’t have to be a life sentence
+2. HIV doesn’t have to be a terminal illness

 Thirty-five years ago the world was just becoming aware of a new syndrome experts called the Acquired Immune Deficiency Syndrome AIDS or AIDS.
 They had no idea what caused it, how it spread or what to treat it with.
 People diagnosed with HIV in the early 1980’s were lucky to survive 8 years.

 In fact, people with HIV are likely to have a lifespan generally the same as uninfected people and are more likely to die of other causes, such as heart conditions or cancer.
 3,4

 3. Strict adherence to HIV treatment is key

 The treatment of HIV is different to the treatment of other chronic diseases, like diabetes and hypertension.
 For these diseases, drug regimens remain effective even after treatment is resumed following a period of interruption.

 Consistently taking your medicine each day and every day will increase your chances of living a long and healthy life free from AIDS.